 Workshops, consultations and advisors

-- Academic English Language:
+- Academic English including speaking, grammar and writing

-- Academic writing and study skills
+- Academic Writing Skills including report writing and essay structures

-- Maths and stats
+- Maths and Stats help (MASH) sessions

 Peer Assisted Study Sessions (PASS)

 Peer Assisted Study Sessions (PASS) provide a platform for you to compare notes, discuss difficult concepts and review weekly material with other students.

 Library Classes and Workshops

 Peer Writing Mentors

 Peer Writing Mentors are students who provide advice on developing your writing skills.
 Writing mentors can found in SRG07 and the Huxley Library, Monday to Friday, 11am to 2pm from Week 3 to 13 each semester.

 The Uni Prep courses are designed to support you in your future and current studies regardless of your previous level of education.
 Courses are free for all current students at the University of Newcastle.